brian0237/Redundant-Campus-Area-Network/README.md

 - 3 PCs connected to the IP Phones
 - 2 Laptops connected wirelessly to the LWAPs
 - 1 Server for FTP and web
+# Configurations made
+## 1. Initial Setup
+I configured appropriate hostnames for the routers and switches and also configures passwords and secrets to restrict access to the deices.
+- Hostnames
+- Passwords
+- Synchronous Logging
+## 2. VLANs and Layer 2 Eherchannel and trunking
+I created VLANs to segment the network into logical broadcast domains to improve on security and traffic int the network.
+VLANs used in the network:

+a.
+VLAN 10: PCs
+b.
+VLAN 20: Phones
+c.
+VLAN 30: Servers
+d.
+VLAN 40: Wi-Fi
+e.
+VLAN 99: Management
+I configured:
+- Etherchannel PortChannel1 between the distribution switches in the various offices
+- Set each trunk’s native VLAN to VLAN 1000 (unused)
+- Disbled DTP
+- Trunk and access ports on switch interfaces Troubleshooting was done to resolve VLAN mismatches
+# IP addresses, Layer-3 EtherChannel, HSRP